tcspears/gitwords/README.md

 * git.
 See [here](http://git-scm.com/downloads) for more information.
 * A working R installation.
 See [here](http://www.r-project.org/).
 * Within R, you will also need to install the ‘ggplot2’ package, which can be obtained by running `install.packages(“ggplot2”)’ within an R session.
+* At the moment, gitwords only runs ‘out of the box’ on Mac OS X, Linux, or some variety of Unix.
+I expect that it is possible to make it work on Windows with only a small number of changes, but I don’t have a Windows machine so I haven’t done this yet.

 ## Installing gitwords